trainer04/DevSecOps-demo02ng/README.md

 ### Configure entities in Jenkins (different variable parameters):<br>

 #### In our scenario we use the private key password.
-Let's store it in the Jenkins Credentials (in production usually no such passwords used or they stored in Vault)<br>
+Let's store it in the Jenkins Credentials (in production usually no such passwords used or they shpuld be stored in Vault)<br>
 - Jenkins > Credentials > System > Global credentials<br>
 - Add Credentials:<br>
 - Kind: Secret text<br>